About Sunny Day Farms

 What would you like People’s Grocery Co-op shoppers to know about your products?
 What sets you apart?

 We have happy cows.
 They are able to do what cows naturally like to do- graze on forage.
-Visitors tell us that our cows are the gentlest one they have ever seen.
+Visitors tell us that our cows are the gentlest ones they have ever seen.
 We generally either lead them on foot or walk behind them on foot, rather than using vehicles, which is less stressful on them.
 We regularly offer them a fresh smorgasbord of food in the form of fresh pastures.
 We are small enough to know each cow as an individual and know their personality and preferences.
-We wait to have our calves later so that they have a warmer calving season.
-A side note, our cows live longer because they still have their teeth because they don’t eat grain..
-We also have special genetics so our cattle are able to gain weight on grass diet and therefore have more Omega-3 in their meat.
-Our Farm has received numerous conservation grants and awards including pasture management award and Rangeland Management Award.
+We wait to have our calves later in the spring so that they have a warmer calving season.
+A side note, our cows live longer because they still have their teeth because they don’t eat any grain.
+We also have special genetics so our cattle are able to gain weight on a grass diet and therefore have more Omega-3 in their meat.
+Our Farm has received numerous conservation grants and awards including a Pasture Management award and Rangeland Management Award.
 We do not spray our pastures, so there is an abundance of wildflowers to enjoy.
 We have even planted 1.5 acres of wildflowers for pollinator habitat.
 Farm visitors enjoy wildflower walks, bird watching, and relaxing at our new on-farm bed and breakfast.
 Family reunion organizers, churches, and non-profit agencies often use our venue for their meetings.
 We also hosted a wedding when two People’s Grocery members married each other!
 Many of our customers have asked us to start an on-farm store for the purchase of meat in larger quantities than People’s Grocery has room for.
 Our on-farm store opened the Fall of 2018 and is self-service like the wonderful bulk section at People’s Grocery, except there is only beef and chicken available thus far.

 What vision do you have for the future of your farm and/or the future of food?